The Bankrate promise

-Talking to your agent or a representative from your company about how your policy would respond to a hit-and-run may be the best way to be prepared.
+Talking to your agent or a representative from your company about how your policy would respond to a hit-and-run may be the best way to ensure you’re prepared.

 Frequently asked questions

-The average cost of full coverage car insurance in the United States is $1,674 per year.
-Kentucky drivers pay an average of $2,128 annually.
-The cost of your car insurance will vary based on personal demographics, ZIP code, driving record, insurance history, vehicle type and desired coverage.
-It can be helpful to get quotes from different insurance carriers to determine which company best fits your needs.
+The average cost of full coverage car insurance in the United States is $2,014 per year.
+Kentucky drivers pay an average of $2,124 annually.
+However, the amount you pay for insurance will vary based on factors like your demographics, ZIP code, driving record, insurance history, vehicle type and desired coverage.
+It can be helpful to get quotes from different car insurance companies to determine which one best fits your needs.

 Each state sets its own minimum insurance requirements and not carrying the proper insurance can result in serious penalties.
-In Kentucky, drivers are required to carry bodily injury liability of $25,000 per person, up to $50,000 per accident, and $25,000 for property damage.
+In Kentucky, drivers are required to carry bodily injury liability of $25,000 per person and $50,000 per accident and property damage liability of $25,000 per accident.
 A policy with a single limit of $60,000 is also compliant with Kentucky law.